gabriel-barata/Event-Driven-Data-Processing/README.md

 # Event Driven Data Processing
 An entirely serverless event driven data pipeline built on AWS cloud for high scalability and flexibility.
-The core objective of this project was to build a simple and short but effective pipeline for automated data processing.
+The core objective of this project was to build a simple and short but effective and robust pipeline for automated data processing.

 To feed this project a small Python app was created, to make requests on the Spotify API and ingest the obtained data on a AWS S3 bucket.
 The entire event driven pipeline was built on AWS cloud with serverless services.

 ## Solution's Architecture